yuutayamada/mykie-el/README.md

 | :C-u&email         | Call this if you satisfied :C-u & :email
 | :url               | Call this if current point matched (thing-at-point 'url)
 | :C-u&url           | Call this if you satisfied :C-u & :url
+| :file              | Call this if current point matched `ffap-file-at-point`
+| :C-u&file          | Call this if you satisfied :C-u & :file
 | :MAJOR-MODE        | Call this if :MAJOR-MODE matched major-mode. for example you can specify like this: :emacs-lisp-mode (message "hello")
 | :C-u&MAJOR-MODE    | Call this if you satisfied :C-u & :MAJOR-MODE
 | :region&MAJOR-MODE | Call this if you satisfied :region & :MAJOR-MODE